brunobuger/ps5-shell-scan/README.md

 # ps5-shell-scan

 ## 1. Change the email.conf file, with your google mail information
-## 2. Update the number on the twillio TO numbe.
+## 2. Update the number on the twillio TO number.

 # Watcher execution
 ```bash